-Regardless of its trawler quirks, this could be one of the most spacious 34-footers around REPORT BY CARL RICHARDSON trawler the people wanted to see from
+Regardless of its trawler quirks, this could be one of the most spacious 34-footers around REPORT BY CARL RICHARDSON anticipated.
+This is the trawler the people wanted to see from

-Carl says...
+Carl saus...

-Rarely has one boat
+Rarely has one boat been so keenly